 Mingalaba, Welcome to my website!

 I am a PhD student in Political Science at University of Michigan – Ann Arbor.
-My research interests are in distributive politics, socioeconomic inequality, and research methodology.
-Despite a regional focus on Southeast Asia, I actively follow the studies in Sub-Saharan Africa and the Balkans.
+My research interests are in state building, distributive politics, and research methodology.
+Despite a regional focus on Southeast Asia, I actively follow the studies in Sub-Saharan Africa.

 My research interest has been significantly shaped by my personal experience.
 The death of my grandfather, a Tatmadaw soldier, during an ambush by Kachin Independence Army, is a watershed moment in our family history.
-Growing up in Burma (Myanmar) under the military regime and subsequent reforms inspired me to ask a number of questions: What is the role of social policies, particularly education policy, in instigating or mitigating ethnic tensions?
+Growing up in Burma (Myanmar) under the military regime and subsequent reforms inspired me to ask a number of questions: What is the role of public goods and services, particularly education, in state formation?
 What factors influence ethnic groups in their response to social inequalities?
-What changes should be made in social policies in post-conflict societies to ensure that public resources are equally distributed among ethnic groups?
+What changes should be made in social policies in post-conflict societies to ensure that public resources are equitably distributed among ethnic groups?
 I plan to answer these questions through comparative, experimental, and quantitative studies.

 I received my undergraduate degree in Global Economics and Finance at the Chinese University of Hong Kong (CUHK).
 Before my graduate studies, I worked for one year as a researcher at CUHK and contributed to academic research and policy projects in Iraq, Indonesia, Burma, and Syria.